Scara98/Portfolio/Project 2.md

 ## Data Conclusions

-* The more money you put into your budget, the more likely it is that you will get a higher gross revenue.
-* The best months to release a movie are May, June and December.
-* The worst months to release a movie are in January, October and September.
-* Action movies are the highest grossing genre.
-* On average, Action and Animation movies earn more profit per film.
-* Although Comedy makes high profit, it makes a poor profit per film on average.
+The data shows clear trends in the film industry.
+Investing more in a movie budget typically results in higher earnings, highlighting a positive correlation between budget and gross revenue.
+Timing matters, with May, June, and December being the best months to release a movie and January, October and September are the least desirable months to relase a movie.
+Action movies consistently make the most money, and both Action and Animation genres have higher average profits per film.
+Despite high overall profits, Comedies tend to have lower average profits per film.